ScrapHeads/Lessons/README.md

 5. Split Arcade Drive
 6. Mechanum Drive
 7. Drive Forward and Slide Auto
+&nbsp;
 8. Field Centric Drive*
 9. Turning in Auto*
 10. Color/Distance Sensors*
     *These can be done in any order, You should let the team decide what's most useful to them.